Protecting your interests

 Please refer to our Annual Staff Inclusion Report for details of progress made over the last year.

 We will continue to work locally with union colleagues on matters relating to pay and conditions that are important to us all including gender and ethnicity pay gaps and security of employment.
+We are also involving them closely in our long term plans for reward at the University to ensure that we can continue to offer competitive salaries and benefits in the long term to help deliver on our institutional strategy.

 We are pleased that, together with Unison and Unite, we have made very positive changes to the contribution levels in the University of Bristol Group Pension Plan (UBGPP), the pension scheme supporting staff on grade I and below.